berkaltiok/windicss-safelist-generator/README.md

 };
 ```

-Before you consider this plugin, we recommend reading Tailwind's [purgeable HTML docs](https://tailwindcss.com/docs/optimizing-for-production#writing-purgeable-html).
-If this isn't an option—like when you need to generate Tailwind classes with dynamic data from a CMS—this is for you.
+Before you consider this plugin, we recommend reading WindiCSS's [purgeable HTML docs](https://windicsscss.com/docs/optimizing-for-production#writing-purgeable-html).
+If this isn't an option—like when you need to generate WindiCSS classes with dynamic data from a CMS—this is for you.

-Tailwind's JIT mode scans your codebase for class names, and generates CSS based on what it finds.
-If a class name is not listed explicitly, like `text-${error ? 'red' : 'green'}-500`, Tailwind won't discover it.
+WindiCSS's JIT mode scans your codebase for class names, and generates CSS based on what it finds.
+If a class name is not listed explicitly, like `text-${error ? 'red' : 'green'}-500`, WindiCSS won't discover it.
 To ensure these utilities are generated, you can maintain a file that lists them explicitly, like a `safelist.txt` file in the root of your project.

 ```txt
 text-red-100